 If your proposal seeks funds from the Treasury, in addition to answering all the questions in the proposal template, your proposal should provide the following information (if applicable).

-- Total budget: If your proposal draws down on its budget when milestones are achieved, include a draw schedule (how much DCR is paid for each milestone achieved).
+- Total budget: If your proposal draws down on its budget when milestones are achieved, include a draw schedule (how much is paid for each milestone achieved).
+To account for variance in the price of DCR, amounts must be specified in USD.
+The amount of DCR distributed will then be adjusted at payout according to the exchange rate.

 - Duration of contract: If your proposal provides an ongoing service, your proposal must provide an end date.